Ethank2114/Ethank2114.github.io/README.md

 Hello!
 This is a website to showcase my projects.
-Big WOW!
+Mainly filled with one-off ideas.